Hyundai Veloster years to avoid — most common problems

 Ever since it made its debut on the automotive scene in 2011, the Veloster intrigued automotive fans all over the world.
 It was a new concept for a car that shared a lot of its components with the i30 but still made a unique 3-door appearance.

-At first, things were looking great for the model, but the drawbacks started with the initial reports of reliability issues.
-The first generation was mostly plagued by these, and Hyundai did a great job fixing the problems with the second-gen Veloster.
-Still, it’s not only a solution to go for a second-gen car, many drivers love the design of the first-generation.
+At first, things were looking great for the model, but the frequent drawbacks started with the initial reports of reliability issues.
+The first generation was mostly plagued by these, and Hyundai did a great job fixing the problems with the second-gen Veloster, so let’s take a closer look.

 The main engine problems with the Veloster started in 2012 and escalated for the 2013 model year.
 The problem was mostly associated with the connecting rods and bearings that often triggered symptoms of rod knock.
 It’s a bothersome knocking sound from the engine that signalizes that the pistons have breached into the cylinder head and permanently damaged the engine.